OpenSourceEconomics/respy/doc/source/tutorial.rst

         # Process relevant model initialization file
         respy_obj = respy.RespyCls(spec)

-        # Let us simulate the datasets discussed pn the page 658.
+        # Let us simulate the datasets discussed on the page 658.
         respy.simulate(respy_obj)

         # To start estimations for the Monte Carlo exercises.
 For now, we just